-The list of elective modules expands and changes as new modules are proposed or amended and approved through the Queen Mary Quality Assurance processes.
-Students may choose up to a maximum of 30 credits of cognate elective modules offered by Schools in the Faculty of Humanities and Social Sciences (subject to approval by their adviser) and from cognate intercollegiate elective modules offered by Colleges of the University of London (subject to approval by their adviser and the Head of the Department of English).
+The list of Semester A and Semester B modules expands and changes as new modules are proposed or amended and approved through the Queen Mary Quality Assurance processes.
+In Semester B students may choose up to a maximum of 30 credits of cognate elective modules offered by Schools in the Faculty of Humanities and Social Sciences (subject to approval by their advisor) and from cognate intercollegiate elective modules offered by Colleges of the University of London (subject to approval by their adviser and the Head of the Department of English).